giubacc/nds/README.md

 ## Operational Requirements

 NDS network protocol requires that UDP multicast traffic is enabled over the LAN.
+NDS network protocol strongly requires hosts clocks to be synched.
 Currently, TTL of UDP packets sent by a NDS node is hardcoded to 2.

 ## Building Requirements